 For content marketers

 The content vision supports the company’s vision statement — this is the WHY of what you do.
 This helps you stay forward-thinking, true to your beliefs and true to your purpose.
-Every piece of content you dream up should fly high with your vision statement, from the inception of an ebook to the lofty blog subscriber milestone.
+Every piece of content you dream up should fly high with your vision statement, from the inception of an ebook to the lofty blog traffic milestone.

 Your mission statement focuses on today; your vision statement focuses on tomorrow. @BrittSkrabanek Click To Tweet